alphagov/govuk-rfcs/rfc-172-graphql-for-govuk.md

 The API will initially support published content only - it will not show any draft information.

+The proof of concept API will only be accessible internally - we will not give members of the public, other departments, or other bits of GDS access until we're confident it can be supported.

 Authentication will use a signon bearer token, as we currently do with publishing-api itself.
 All users of the API will have full read access - there is no need for Authorization until we introduce draft content.

 To allow efficient loading of large numbers of editions, we'll use the [Dataloader][graphql-ruby-dataloader] pattern, which batches queries together to reduce the total number of queries needed.